gatsbyjs/gatsby/docs/blog/2020-04-22-announcing-incremental-builds/index.md

 People have been asking us for incremental builds all along—it just makes sense: “When I change one thing, I only want that part rebuilt and not the whole thing, and I want it to happen immediately.”
 And now we can finally just be like, “Yeah, that's exactly what we're doing.”

-## Get started with Incremental Builds
+## How to enable Gatsby's Incremental Builds

+1. Head to Gatsby Cloud (https://gatsbyjs.com/cloud/) to try Incremental Builds immediatley.

-Incremental Builds is now available in public beta on [Gatsby Cloud](http://gatsbyjs.com).
-All Gatsby Cloud users get a free 14 day trial, with full availability on all Professional, Business, and Enterprise plans.
+2. Incremental Builds is now available in public beta.
+So all Gatsby Cloud users get a free 14 day trial, with full availability on all Professional, Business, and Enterprise plans.

+3. If you have an existing Gatsby site, you may need to upgrade.
 Incremental Builds works with Gatsby 2.20.4 and higher.

-We’re currently fully supporting incremental Builds for our first-class integrations with Gatsby Cloud, including Contentful, Sanity, DatoCMS and Cosmic.
+4. To experience the fastest build times, update your site with content from Gatsby CLoud's first-class CMS integrations.
+These include Contentful, Sanity, DatoCMS and Cosmic.
 WordPress and Drupal support are in alpha.

 If you’re interested in building a first-class integration with Gatsby Cloud for Incremental Builds, please reach out to partners@gatsbyjs.com.

-_Head to Gatsby Cloud (https://gatsbyjs.com/cloud/) to try Incremental Builds today!
-You can also join Dustin Schau, Gatsby's Head of Product, for a webinar on May 7th for a demonstration of how build times just got **seriously** faster.
-Visit http://gatsbyjs.com/incrbuilds-webinar to register._